Cloudan29/LUChess/README.md

 ## Tournament Imports

 With lichess, importing tournament files is possible, this will hopefully be a feature, such that when tournaments are done, the tournament PGN and game tables will be able to be imported.
 This can be used for analysis.

+# Python Version and Requirements

+Currently running Python 3.8.10 on Ubuntu 20.04, keep this in mind when creating the environment.
+All used requirements are in requirements.txt, .gitignore currently ignores .env which is the location of the python environment.